wcgordon1/lamplighter/manuscript/publish/ch13_Break_the_Line.md

 Bram cleared his throat.
 "Officer Martinez, these are the informal volunteers I mentioned.
 No official standing, but they've been... helpful during routine maintenance."

-Officer Martinez—Sergeant Martinez, Ivy corrected herself, reading the stripes—nodded once.
+Officer Martinez; Sergeant Martinez, Ivy corrected herself, reading the stripes; nodded once.
 "Well, routine maintenance is suspended during festival week.
 City ordinance.
 Safety first."

 He handed Kestrel a yellow copy of the detention order.
 The paper looked official enough to stop a freight train, all seals and signatures and numbered paragraphs.
 Ivy caught a glimpse of pre-printed text: *During the period of Founders' Week Festival Activities...*